Principality of Waldeck and Pyrmont: Principality of Waldeck-Pyrmont (1849–1918)

 On 1 August 1862, Waldeck-Pyrmont concluded a military convention with Prussia.
 As a result, Waldeck-Pyrmont fought on the Prussian side in the Austro-Prussian War of 1866 and thus avoided annexation at the war's end – unlike the neighbouring Electorate of Hesse.
-However, the small, cash-strapped principality could not afford to pay its contributions to the new North German Confederation, so the principality's Landtag unanimously voted to reject the North German Constitution in order to pressure the prince into signing an accession treaty Prussia.
+However, the small, cash-strapped principality could not afford to pay its contributions to the new North German Confederation, so the principality's Landtag unanimously voted to reject the North German Constitution in order to pressure the prince into signing an accession treaty with Prussia.
 Bismarck had previously ruled out unification with Prussia on grounds of prestige.
 Therefore, under the treaty that Waldeck-Pyrmont and Prussia signed in October 1867, the principality remained nominally independent and retained its legislative sovereignty, but from 1 January 1868 Prussian took control of the principality's state deficit, internal administration, judiciary, and schools.
 Thereafter, Prussia appointed a State Director formally with the agreement of the prince.
 Appellate jurisdiction for Waldeck was exercised by the Prussian state court (Landgericht) in Kassel and for Pyrmont by the state court in Hannover.
 The prince retained control over the administration of the church, the prerogative of mercy, and the right of veto over new laws.
 He also continued to receive the income from his domains.
 Prussian administration served to reduce administrative costs for the small state and was based on a ten-year contract that was repeatedly renewed for the duration of its existence.
 The situation continued in 1871, when the principality became a constituent state of the new German Empire.
 In 1905, Waldeck and Pyrmont had an area of 1121 km^{2} and a population of 59,000.

 The princely house of Waldeck and Pyrmont is closely related to the royal family of the Netherlands.
 The last ruling prince, Frederick, was the brother of Queen Consort Emma of the Netherlands.